MLRichter/phd-lab/README.md

 * if no longer needed, the environment can be removed by typing `conda remove --name phd-lab --all`
-* at the institute of cognitive science (IKW), the currently installed nvidia driver (418.67) allows at best CUDA toolkit vesrion 10.1.
+* at the institute of cognitive science (IKW), the currently installed nvidia driver (460.27.04) allows at best CUDA toolkit version CUDA 11.2.0 GA.
 Use the file `environment-ikw.yml` instead of `environment.yml` for an adapted environment.
 * To check if torch can use your CUDA version, you can run the following command:
 ```sh
 python -c "import torch; print(torch.cuda.is_available())"